Call Now

 • You pay only when a user clicks your ad and visits your landing page.

-PPC ads are ideal for high-intent local searches, so when someone types “emergency AC repair near me,” your business pops up as one of the top results.
+PPC ads are ideal for high-intent local searches.
+When someone types “emergency AC repair near me,” your business pops up as one of the top results.
 While search engine optimization (SEO) builds long-term visibility, PPC delivers instant visibility and fast leads, making it especially useful for busy or slow seasons.

 Pro tip: Use PPC ads alongside your long-term HVAC SEO strategy.
-Your ads can generate short-term calls while SEO builds sustainable traffic to your website for the long term.
+PPC fills the pipeline now.
+SEO builds sustainable traffic long term.
+Together, they create consistent lead flow.

 Types of PPC ads

-• Remarketing ads: Ads that re-engage users who visited your site but didn’t convert.
+• Remarketing ads: Ads shown to people who visited your site but didn’t book.
+These can significantly increase conversion rates.

-• Social media ads: Sponsored posts shown on Facebook, Instagram, or LinkedIn—ideal for promoting seasonal deals and maintenance plans.
+• Social media ads: Sponsored posts on Facebook and Instagram.
+Great for promoting seasonal maintenance plans and special offers.

 Each ad type fits a different stage of your marketing funnel.
 Search and LSAs are best for conversions, while display and video ads build awareness.